 Grants:

-We can check that everything is configured correctly in Snowflake by calling the agent:
+We can check that everything is configured correctly in Snowflake by calling the agent, using the SIGMA_SERVICE_ROLE:

 The response will be something like this:

-I am an AI assistant created by Anthropic.
-I aim to be direct and honest in my interactions.
-I engage in conversation while being truthful about my identity and capabilities.
+I am Claude, an AI assistant created by Anthropic.
+I aim to be direct and honest in my communication.

 For simplicity, we are using one agent called QUICKSTARTS.
 It is possible to add more agents by modifying the stored procedure where the agents are defined: